Department of Pathology & Immunology

 Leigh Anne Compton, Ph.D., M.D.

-Bachelor of Science, Centenary College Louisiana, 1998
+Bachelor of Science, Centenary College of Louisiana, 1998

 Doctor of Philosophy, Vanderbilt University, 2005